elitepc/elitepc.github.io/_posts/process/2024-01-14-time-management.md

 In this post I'm sharing some tips that helped me manage my time better.

 Having worked and studied full-time at the same time for a few years, I've learned that it's all about trade-offs.
 We only have 24 hours in a day.
-After working for 8 hours, going to school for 6, plus lunch, dinner, commute left me with little time to manage that I learned to prioritize.
+After working for 8 hours, going to school for 6, plus lunch, dinner, commute and so on, life left me with little time to manage that I learned to prioritize.

 Recently, in my professional life I felt again that I had too many things to do and not enough time to do them.